thaykrgl/meet-landing-page/README.md

-# Frontend Mentor - Skilled E-Learning Landing Page
+# Frontend Mentor - Meet Landing Page

 This is a solution to the [Meet Landing Page](https://www.frontendmentor.io/challenges/meet-landing-page-rbTDS6OUR).